kwertyops/byte-of-python/src/user_input_and_output.md

 ```
 Hello, Sam!
 ```
-With f-strings, you can have rich and control over the formatting.
+With f-strings, you can have rich control over the formatting.
 For example
 ```python
 import math